How to Start Getting in Shape

-You want to how how to start getting in shape, but, you have no idea where to begin.
+You want to know how to start getting in shape, but you have no idea where to begin.

-This also applies to those of us who were once athletes, even on the high school and college teams.
-But, along the way of life, we put on 20, 30, 50 or more pounds and have no clue how to finally trim down.
+This challenge also applies to those who were once athletes, even on the high school and college teams.
+But, along the way of life, you put on 20, 30, 50, or more pounds and finally have no clue how to trim down.

 What is the Big Deal If I am a ‘few’ pounds overweight?

 The big deal is that obesity is one of the few preventable risk factors for cardiovascular disease.
-And there are many people who do not even realize that they are obese.
+And many people do not even realize that they are obese.
 The American College of Sports Medicine (ACSM) defines obesity as:

-- Obesity is also defined by the National Academy of Sports Medicine (NASM) as a person who is at least 30 pounds over their recommended weight for their height.
+- The National Academy of Sports Medicine (NASM) defines obesity as 30 pounds over your recommended weight for your height.